Development of a Self-Lubricated High-Pressure Pump for Operation with Clear Water

 Today, water hydraulics is used in presses and mining as well as in the food and pharmaceutical industries.
 These applications rely on the advantages that the medium is non-flammable and non-toxic.
 In comparison with oil hydraulics, the pressure level is limited to 160 to 210 bar.
 This results from the lubrication of the tribological contacts with water.

-The aim is to develop a water-hydraulic high-pressure pump to increase the pressure range for applications with the medium clear water.
-Furthermore, the power density of water-hydraulic drives will be increased and the competitiveness compared to classical oil hydraulics will be strengthened.
+The objective of this project was to develop a water-hydraulic high-pressure pump to increase the pressure range for applications with the medium clear water.
+As a result, the power density of water-hydraulic drives and the competitiveness compared to classical oil hydraulics should be increased.

 Lubrication with Clear Water